plantanapp/documentation/docs/Actions/send-email.md

 {
     "Title": "Execute Actions",
     "ActionType": "ExecuteActions",
-    "Description": "A more coplex setup for sending a email", "Condition": null,
+    "Description": "A more complex setup for sending an email",

+    "Condition": null,
     "Parameters": {
         "ActionList": [